Suri312006/undergradthesis/1-introduction.typ

   + They have a notion of pointers that are tied to the data they represent.

+// then this paragrapch can focus on why removing the kernel
+// from the access path is a security probjem
+// maybe worth discussing how the access is tied to the mmu as well.
+//
 Mainstream operating systems fail to classify as data-centric operating systems, as they rely on the kernel for all data access, and use virtualized pointers per process to represent underlying data.
 The benefit of this "class"